-We are a group of private sector leaders coming from local companies, nonprofits, higher education, and philanthropy working to ensure educational success for Hartford students from high school through post-secondary degree-completion.
+We are a group of private-sector leaders coming from local companies, nonprofits, higher education, and philanthropy working to ensure educational success for Greater Hartford students from high school through post-secondary degree-completion.

-To close the opportunity and achievement gap in Hartford and build a viable talent pipeline for our region and state.
+To close the opportunity gap in Greater Hartford and build a viable talent pipeline for our region and state.

 What We Do

 We work with public-private sector partners to identify gaps in services and provide support where it’s needed.

 Paul has led the organization since 2011, bringing a combination of education, nonprofit management, and entrepreneurial experience to bear on the daily oversight of Achieve Hartford’s endeavors.

 Prior to graduating from the Yale School of Management with his MBA in 2009, Paul was Director of Higher Education at the Latin American Youth Center, Washington DC’s leading youth development organization, where he directed four college preparatory programs targeting “first-generation” students.